Correlation of geography within the subject and with other subjects

 Eg. How India won the Kargil War by blasting the soft rocks of Tiger Hill or how Shivaji Raje Bhosale used the topography of the land to capture, build and protect several forts.

-Geography with Mathematics
+Correlation of Geography with Mathematics

 Geography is an integrated science and there is no science that can exist without the game of numbers.
 This holds true for Geography too.
 We need Mathematics to calculate altitudes, depths, strikes, dips, slope, location (longitude-latitudes), distances, measure population and compare economic growth and also use it in graphs and topographical maps.
 Thus Geography and Maths are inter-related.